What is the CARES Act?

 Methodist University has been awarded $962,671, which provides emergency grants for eligible college students impacted by the coronavirus outbreak.
-As of June 30, 2020, $923,300 has been disbursed to eligible students.
+As of October 8, 2020, all $962,671 has been disbursed to eligible students.

 How much money is available for each eligible student?

-Amounts to students will vary depending upon calculated student need as determined on the basis of Estimated Family Contribution (EFC) per the 2019-2020 FAFSA.
-It has been estimated that almost 1,300 students will receive funds in amounts ranging from $500 to $800.
+Amounts to students will varied depending upon calculated student need as determined on the basis of Estimated Family Contribution (EFC) per the 2019-20 FAFSA.
+A total of 1,362 student grants have been given in varying amounts from $462 to $1,300.

 How can students obtain more information about the Federal Emergency Aid Grant?

 Continue to check this website for the most up-do-date information.

 Do I need to report financial aid or grants on my federal tax return?